 Dr. Jen Ballentine Evans, PT, DPT, WCS, CPI

-Dr. Jen Ballentine Evans is a Los Angeles native who graduated from University of Colorado at Boulder with a BA in Kinesiology.
-After a year working in clinical research she entered Mount St. Mary’s College where she received her Doctorate in Physical Therapy (DPT).
+Dr. Jen Ballentine Evans is a Los Angeles native who graduated from the University of Colorado at Boulder with a BA in Kinesiology in 2002.
+After a year working in clinical research, she entered Mount St. Mary’s College where she received her Doctorate in Physical Therapy (DPT) in 2006.

 Dr. Ballentine Evans has completed the Comprehensive Pilates Teacher Training program (CPI) with Body Arts and Science International.

-Dr. Ballentine Evans specializes in manual therapy for the orthopedic population, pelvic pain, incontinence management, pregnancy and post-partum pain, and Pilates for rehabilitation.
-In the last 7 years she has attended multiple pregnancy, post partum, Pilates and pelvic physical therapy continuing education courses.
+Dr. Ballentine Evans specializes in manual therapy for the orthopedic population, pelvic pain, incontinence management, pregnancy, and post-partum dysfunction, and Pilates for rehabilitation.
+In the last 14 years, she has attended multiple pregnancy, postpartum, Pilates, and pelvic physical therapy continuing education courses.

 Dr. Matt Evans is a Ventura County native that graduated with a Bachelor of Science in Kinesiology/ Exercise Science from Cal State University Northridge in 2005.
 During his studies at CSUN he worked in both land and aquatic based rehabilitation settings.